Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/meta_prompting.md

 ### Output Accuracy Review

 #### Result
-The original prompt (produced by Claude) is effective for reverse engineering documentation.
+The original prompt is effective across both models and platforms for reverse engineering documentation.

 The final Chat GPT output successfully captured the essence of the original documentation style so it could be transferred to a new platform with a different model, proving it is reusable and model-agnostic.